Shop With Confidence: FREE Growing & Glowing Promise

 The higher air humidity of the south can sometimes lead to plants struggling with powdery mildew and other fungal problems.
 So selecting a planting site that gives them plenty of air circulation and has access to the morning sunlight that dries leaves of dew is vital.

-When you can’t plant in your landscape’s soil due to it having poor drainage or being soggy - instead grow up!
+When you can’t plant in your landscape’s soil due to it having poor drainage or being soggy, instead grow up!
 Raised beds, berms, and large planters allow you to control the soil your plants are in, and pinpoint water the plants without having to water an entire area.

 Rain splashing on soil causes dirt to cover leaves and infect them with potential mold and fungal issues.
 In the higher humidity and rainfall that is common in the Southeastern US, you need to water at the roots of your plants and spread mulch around their root zone to stop splashing mud.
-Use the Finger Test method to ensure whether they need moisture or not.
+Use the Finger Test method to determine whether they need moisture or not.
 Drip irrigation or soaker hoses installed beneath the surface of the soil and mulch layers help save you time!

 Speaking of mulch, this 3-4 inch deep layer of shredded bark, compost, and/or arborist mulch will make or break any success you have with your landscaping!
-Mulch holds moisture in the soil by preventing evaporation, and keeps roots insulated from heat and chill, while slowly breaking down and enriching the soil by adding organic matter to improve soil health.
+Mulch holds moisture in the soil by preventing evaporation and keeps roots insulated from heat and chill, while slowly breaking down and enriching the soil by adding organic matter to improve soil health.

 Using Nature Hills Root Booster when planting helps you and your plant roots harness the power of mycorrhizal fungi that have a symbiotic relationship with feeder roots for the life of the plant!
 This living support network lives underground and helps roots take up moisture better and break down nutrients faster!